 Every two years all members of our school community are given a questionnaire, here are some of the results:

-- 100% of nursery nurses agree that school caters for the spiritual, moral, social and cultural needs of its pupils.
+100% of governors feel that the school effectively develop the spiritual, moral, social and cultural growth of pupils

-- 100% of pastoral support workers feel that behaviour is good and bullying is not tolerated.
+100% feel that pupil’s behaviour in the school is good and bullying is not tolerated.

 Click the link below to view a list of school policies:

-2. To improve outcomes for our pupils by supporting parents.
-From October 2018 two members of staff will be trained as Parent Gym coaches and will run the 8 week course throughout the year.
+2. To improve outcomes for our pupils by supporting our parents.
+Two members of staff are trained as Parent Gym coaches and will continue to run the 8 week course throughout the year.

-3. In order to improve the health and physical fitness of our families we are working with the Palace4Life team this year who provided coaches to work with targeted families on leading a healthy lifestyle.
+3. In order to improve the health and physical fitness of our families we are working with the Healthy Eagles team this year who provide coaches to work with targeted families on leading a healthy lifestyle.